Risk Assessment for Abrasive Wheels Abrasive Wheels assessment method.

 - How frequently is the task repeated?

-- Is there adequate rest between repetitions?
+- Is there adequate rest to limit vibration exposure?

 I - Individual assessment